 Another Look at Private Trust Companies with Angelo J. Robles

-In Part 24 of the Family Office Association Podcast Audio Series, Angelo J. Robles is joined by Al King as they discus private trust companies.
+In Part 24 of the Family Office Association Podcast Audio Series, Angelo J. Robles is joined by Al King as they discuss private trust companies.
 You can either read the transcription or listen to the podcast and learn more.

 Angelo Robles: Hello everyone, this is Angelo Robles at Family Office Association.
-Welcome and joining us today to our Family Office Association audio podcast on private trust companies.
+Welcome and thank you for joining us today for our Family Office Association audio podcast on private trust companies.
 We are very fortunate to be joined by Al King III, co-founder, co-chairman and co-CEO of the South Dakota Trust Company.
 I’ve known Al for a number of years, he is absolutely one of the true thought leaders in the world of private trust companies, which especially for larger families is usually a very important integral part of the concept around a single family office, governance and trustee issues.
 Al how are you today?

-Al King: Very good thank you Angelo.
+Al King: Very good thank you, Angelo.

 Angelo: My pleasure.
 It’s a pleasure to have you on the call.
-Why don’t we begin.
+Why don’t we begin?
 For those that may be a little bit newer to the concept of a private trust company or “PTC” very simply what is a private trust company?